 15 Landscape Retaining Walls to Prevent Erosion

-We will be giving you some landscape retaining wall ideas today.
-We have gathered different landscaping styles with retaining walls.
+Today, we will be giving you some landscape retaining wall ideas to check out.
+We have gathered different landscaping styles that varies from each other.
 Each of them made use of different materials and installed retaining walls in various manners.
 You can surely get ideas on how you can treat your own landscape.
 Scroll down and check what we have collated for you today.

 Stone, ipe and concrete were combined beautifully to create a bold and contemporary landscape for this garden.
 Instead of merely creating a simple retaining wall, the designers create a sculptural wall to make it look more beautiful especially with the modernized palette it used.

 Cole Valley Hillside

 A combination of wood and stone retaining wall gives this area a modern look.

 A house designed by the Vermont Architects.
 The details in the house design is stunning as well as its outdoor space.

 Large concrete retaining walls surround the yard but what sets this yard apart from other gardens is the terraced feature and the living wall with growing moss, climbing plants and ferns on it.

 Concrete was done with rough finish and gave it a wood plank appearance.
 Ipe wood was used in the bridge.